 At approximately 1500 hrs, they made radio contact and requested that they be picked up.
 No helicopters were available at that time.
 A more urgent request for pickup was received at 1509 hrs.

 At 1513 hrs, the firefighters reported fire below them and that the fire was advancing toward them.

 A helicopter arrived at approximately 1524 hrs but was unable to land due to smoke conditions.
 Observers on other aircraft witnessed fire progression and extremely high flame fronts in the area of Firefighters Allen and Heath.
 Further attempts to contact the firefighters by radio were unsuccessful.

 The bodies of both firefighters were found together by other firefighters later in the day.
 Both firefighters carried fire shelters but neither shelter was found fully deployed.
 The cause of death for both firefighters was listed as massive burns.”

-Read the Cramer Fire OSHA Briefing Paper Citation.
+You can read the Cramer Fire OSHA Briefing Paper Citation.

-Marker is near North Fork, Idaho, in Lemhi County.
-You can reach the Marker from Salmon River Road (Route 30 at milepost 11), 11 miles west of Lewis and Clark Highway (U.S. 93), on the right when traveling west.
+The brown marker sign is near North Fork, Idaho, in Lemhi County.
+You can reach the Cramer Fire Firefighters Memorial from Salmon River Road (Route 30 at milepost 11), 11 miles west of Lewis and Clark Highway (U.S. 93), on the right when traveling west.

 Look for the Ranger Station.
 Turn north on the Station driveway, parking is available west of the station.
 Click here for map.